mikecole/mikecole.github.io/_posts/2014-02-09-2014-barcamp-cedar-valley.markdown

 title: "2014 BarCampCV"
 date: 2014-02-09
 tags: [BarCampCV, User Groups, Cedar Valley]
+excerpt: |
+  The 2014 edition of BarCamp Cedar Valley was here and gone.
+Here are my thoughts on the event, my talk, and helping coordinate another successful BarCamp.
+meta-description: |
-excerpt: "The 2014 edition of BarCamp Cedar Valley was here and gone.
-Here are my thoughts on the event, my talk, and helping coordinate another successful BarCamp."
+  The 2014 edition of BarCamp Cedar Valley was here and gone.
+Here are my thoughts on the event, my talk, and helping coordinate another successful BarCamp.
 ---
 <article itemscope itemtype="http://schema.org/BlogPosting">
 <p>